SFU-Archives/email-archiving/guide/06-accessioning.md

 ###### [Email Archiving](../README.md) > [Guide](./00-introduction.md)
 ###### [1.
 Software](./01-software.md) `|` [2.
 Formats](./02-formats.md) `|` [3.
 Workflow](./03-workflow.md) `|` [4.
 Acquisition](./04-acquisition.md) `|` [5.
 Transfer methods](./05-transfer-methods.md) `|` 6.
 Validation and accessioning `|` [7.
 Appraisal and selection](./07-appraisal-selection.md) `|` [8.
 Arrangement and description](./08-arrangement-description.md) `|` [9.
 Preservation](./09-preservation.md) | [10.
 Access](./10-access.md)

-# 6. Validation and accessioning
+# 6. Validation and Accessioning
 On receipt of an email transfer, an archivist validates and accessions the transfer.
 Detailed instructions are given in the Transfer procedures; this page just provides an overview.

 ## 6.1 Virus scan